How to Feel Your Feelings (And Why You Should)

 Let go of who you think you're supposed to be and embrace who you are. ~ Brené Brown

 Just like Brené says let go of not only who you think you're supposed to be, but what you think you're supposed to be feeling.
-With all that’s going on in the world, know that you're not alone.
+With all that’s going on our country right now it can feel overwhelming just to get up in the morning and face another series of unknowns.
+Know you're not alone.
 Many of us are struggling.
 We're not okay and there’s no need to pretend that we are.
 Pretending to be something we aren’t takes a tremendous amount of energy.
 And I don't know about you, but I don't have any extra energy right now.

-Activities that are part of our everyday routine give us a sense of purpose and control over our lives.
+Activities that are part of your everyday routine give a sense of purpose and control over your life.
 Losing those routines may bring on depression, anxiety or both.
-As much as you can, keep your daily routine, but take breaks when you need to.
-If possible don’t take on any new responsibilities and ask for help from your partner, friends or a family member if you’re struggling.
+As much as you can, keep your daily routine.
+Take breaks when you need to.
+If you're struggling, ask for help from your partner, friends or a family member.
+If that's not possible, make peace with leaving things undone.

 I was able to make peace (after years of struggle) with not being okay.
 Over the last few years, I've suffered big and small losses.
-Somedays it feels like I've lost so much and nothing is okay.
-Even though I know deep down everything (good or bad) is temporary.
+Some days feel like I've lost too much and nothing is okay.
+Other days I'm able to see the beauty and joy right in front of me. know deep down everything (good or bad) is temporary.
 In order to protect my peace, I accept everything is not okay, and I choose to be okay with not being okay.
 It's a choice I make every morning.

 Allow yourself the time and the space to not be okay - whatever that looks like and as often as you need to.
 Make caring for yourself a priority.
 You deserve it.